 Is it possible to visit Angkor Wat and avoid the crowds?
+Yes and no. It depends on what time of year you go along with how you decide to visit the impressive site.
 I did some research and found a way to avoid the large groups of people.
-Angkor Wat is the largest religious structure in the world which means there will be a lot of other people there.
+Angkor Wat is the largest religious structure in the world which means there will be a lot of other people there with you.

 Which Pass to Purchase?

 We ended up buying a 3 day pass which cost 40 US dollars.
 We weren’t entirely sure how long we wanted to spend exploring the area along with the other temples.
 So we thought 3 days would be enough days to explore the area.

 Looking back now though I would’ve spent longer at Siem Reap overall.
 I would’ve been nice to take a break during the exploration breaking up the week in visiting times.

 First of all you should hire a tuk-tuk.
 If you are crazy then hire a bicycle.
 Have fun though in the 90+ degrees weather.

 Make sure you get there at 5:00am since Angkor Wat, Sras Srang, Pre Rup and Bakheng are the only places that open up at 5:00am.
 Everything else opens up at 7:30am.